-75% of discrimination cases are resolved within 90 days
+33% of discrimination cases were resolved within 90 days in FY 2017

 AKOSH may allow for extensions to the 90-day requirements similar to federal processes in 29 CFR 1977.16.
 Any extensions will be explained during quarterly meetings and documented in the comments of quarterly reports.
 However, cases extended past the 90-day limit will not be exempted from the 75% performance threshold.